Introduction to GetSocial User Management¶

 Current user object represents the authenticated entity and is available as soon as the SDK is initialized.
 Current user can be anonymous.
 It is not possible to obtain the instance of current user object, but SDK provides methods to read and update user properties.

-Public user profiles represent any user in GetSocial.
-Read-only instances on public users are returned from various SDK methods.
+Public User profiles represent any other user in GetSocial.
+User instances returned as Read-only objects from various SDK methods.

 Conflict user appears when you’re trying to add the identity that already belongs to another user.